iamdonovan/iamdonovan.github.io/docs/gee/tutorials/classification/pixel.rst

 using require to load another script
 -------------------------------------

-The very first line of this script (after the initial comment) is this:
+The first two lines of this script (after the initial comment) are:

 .. code-block:: javascript

     var accuracy = require('users/robertmcnabb/modules:accuracy');
+    var tools = require('users/robertmcnabb/modules:tools');

 In Earth Engine, ``require()`` (`documentation <https://developers.google.com/earth-engine/apidocs/require>`__) retrieves the script/file provided to it and imports it as a module.
-In our script, we can then use any of the *exported* functions or attributes in ``users/robertmcnabb/modules:accuracy`` by calling them in the script.
+In our script, we can then use any of the *exported* functions or attributes in ``users/robertmcnabb/modules:accuracy`` or ``users/robertmcnabb/modules:tools`` by calling them in the script.

 As an example, one of the functions in ``users/robertmcnabb/modules:accuracy`` is ``unbiasedArea()``: